My Cart Close

 first time ordering?
 JOIN US FOR 15% OFF sign up now

 First of all, what an awful name.
 Why would anyone ever want to try something called oil pulling?
 It sounds like the beauty version of fracking.
-It makes me feel nervous, like I’m somehow going to come away with fewer body parts or no hair on my head.
-But, I am exceedingly brave and will try most (vegetarian and non-toxic) things at least once, so I gave it a go.
-And I lived to write this post!
+It makes me feel nervous, like I’m somehow going to come away with fewer teeth or no hair on my head.
+But, I am exceedingly brave and will try most vegetarian and non-toxic things at least once, so I gave it a go.

 WHAT IS OIL PULLING?